 The first (and easiest!) thing to do with your raw pumpkins is to peel the skin off of it (I just used a paring knife), and dice it into small chunks or strips.
 Freeze these as is to use in cooked entrees such as soups, stews, and casseroles.

 And pumpkin seeds- don't forget about those.
-Possibly the best recipe I've ever found is this one.
+Possibly the best recipe I've ever found is unfortunately now a dead link.
+He used a generously salted pot of water to soften the seeds before roasting them.
+I don't remember how long to boil them for, but I'd say 10-15 minutes before draining and tossing in oil and roasting.
 The author uses spices other than salt and pepper, but because I have kids with- shall we say- "special" taste buds, I generally stick with plain salted seeds.
 I use about half the salt he recommends in the boiling water because I found the original amount too salty.
 They taste and smell a little bit like popcorn, and it's a terrific snack to offer after school with some fresh fruit, or a really tasty alternative to chips when you're watching a movie with your family.

 To puree up your pumpkin, you first need to cook it until it's very soft.
 I cut my pumpkin into pieces because it's easier to deal with that way after it's cooked.
 The best way I have found over the years is to slow roast it in the oven on a relatively low temperature (300*F-325*F) for a few hours.
 As it's roasting, it will collapse in on itself, parts may brown, but don't worry about it.
 I roast it on baking sheets covered with foil, and will take them out a couple of times to flip the pieces over to ensure even cooking.